Post-Operative Instructions

 Bleeding

-A gauze pack will be placed in the extraction site to decrease bleeding.
-Remain biting on the gauze for 20 minutes.
-DO NOT chew on the gauze as this will increase bleeding.
-A small amount of bleeding is normal.
-If concerned, you may replace the gauze.
-Make sure to maintain biting pressure for 20 minutes straight.
+Gauze will be placed on the surgical site to decrease bleeding.
+Make sure the gauze is positioned so that the gauze pressure is actually on the gums and not just between the adjacent teeth.
+Remain biting on the gauze for 30 minutes.
+Do not chew on the gauze as this will increase bleeding.
+Some red in your mouth and soaking the gauze is normal.
+If concerned, you may replace the gauze once every 30 minutes.
+Make sure to maintain biting pressure for 30 minutes straight.
 If the bleeding continues after the above measures, soak a black tea bag then wrap it in gauze and place firmly over the area of bleeding.
 Apply pressure by closing the teeth together.
 It is normal to have some blood on your pillow the first several days.
 Make sure to place a towel over your pillow.
 Remember that a lot of saliva and a little blood can LOOK like a lot of blood.
 If you are concerned that you are bleeding too much, call the office.

 Swelling